EduardaCaldeira/FSB-BR/README.md

 ## How to Run?

+# Pre-Processing

+**FERET:** Run `filter_feret.py` to copy FERET's frontal images to a new folder.
+Run `create_feret_pairs.py` to create genuine and impostor pairs with FERET's frontal images, following the pairing protocol discribed in the paper.

+**FRGCv2:** Since FRGCv2 contains several folders, the first step is to save all the images considered for the experiment in the same folder.
+Run `create_frgc_pairs.py` to create genuine and impostor pairs with FRGCv2 images, following the pairing protocol discribed in the paper.

+# Segmentation
++ clean FRGCv2

+# Face Image Quality Assessement

+# FR Evaluation

+# MAD Evaluation

+# Segmentation Methods Evaluation

 ## Citation

 If you use any of the code, datasets or models provided in this repository, please cite the correspondent paper: